Agricultural Marketing Service, USDA.

 Paperwork Reduction Act

 In compliance with OMB regulations (5 CFR part 1320), which implement the Paperwork Reduction Act (PRA) (44 U.S.C.
-3501 et seq.), the information collection requirements contained in the provisions to be amended by this final rule have been previously approved by OMB and were assigned OMB control number 0581-0009 under the Paperwork Reduction Act (44 U.S.C.
+3501 et seq.), the information collection requirements contained in the provisions to be amended by this proposed rule have been previously approved by OMB and were assigned OMB control number 0581-0009 under the Paperwork Reduction Act (44 U.S.C.
 3501 et seq.).

 Fees for Classification Under the Cotton Statistics and Estimates Act of 1927